Mood-Boosting Power of Dogs

-Professionally trained animals—such as guide dogs for the blind—offer obvious benefits to people.
-However, the average domestic dog or cat can also provide an array of mental and physical health benefits.
-Dogs particularly can ease loneliness, reduce stress, anxiety, and depression, promote social interaction, encourage exercise and playfulness, and provide unconditional love and affection.
+If you've ever owned a pet, you already know how much fun and affection they can bring.
+But did you know that pets also come with some pretty powerful mental and physical health benefits?
+Dogs in particular can reduce stress, anxiety, and depression, ease loneliness, encourage exercise and playfulness, and even improve your cardiovascular health.
 Caring for a dog can help children grow up more secure and active or provide valuable companionship for older adults.
-Perhaps most importantly, though, a dog can add real joy to any human life.
+Perhaps most importantly, though, a dog can add real joy and unconditional love to your life.

 While most dog owners are clear about the immediate joys that come with sharing their lives with canine companions, many remain unaware of the physical and mental health benefits that can also accompany the pleasure of playing with or snuggling up to a furry friend.
 It’s only recently that studies have begun to scientifically explore the benefits of the human-animal bond.
 The American Heart Association has linked the ownership of pets, especially dogs, with a reduced risk for heart disease and greater longevity.

 Studies have also found that: